spraoi/spraoi.ai/src/articles/how-did-we-fix-python-interpretors-readline-issue-in-mojave.md

 author: santoash-rajaram
 banner: /images/social-banner-1200x628.png
 description: >-
-  How I fixed python interpretor’s readline issue in macOS Mojave.
+  How I fixed Python interpretor’s readline issue in macOS Mojave.
 ---

 If you upgraded to Mojave and realized that the up arrow to go to the previous